 After all committee members have been consulted, the student will prepare a final version of the bibliographies, copies of which will be distributed to all members of the committee.
 The first page of the final set will be a dated signature page, the original of which will be given to the Graduate Chair and placed in the student’s file.

 The first component of the comprehensive exams is the written exam.
-The written exam will consist of one essay question submitted by each member of the student’s committee.
-It will be closed-book; students will not be permitted to use notes or other aids.
-An allotment of three hours per question will be given.
-Scheduling will be flexible, but the total exam must be taken within a two-week period.
-Before the written examination, a student may consult with each member of the committee regarding the direction and general scope of that faculty member’s question.
-Faculty members are not, however, obliged to elaborate on the nature of the question beyond referring the student to the bibliography.
+The written exam will consist of three questions submitted by the student’s committee.
+The exam is take-home and open-book; therefore, students are permitted to use notes and other reference materials when answering the questions.
+Students will be given all three questions at once and have three weeks (21 days) to complete all three.
+Each answer should take the form of an essay between 5,000 and 6,000 words long (including in-text citations, but exclusive of a listing of the references cited).
+Formatting will be left up to the relevant subfield.
+The questions will not be distributed ahead of the exam.
 Before the written exam is administered, it is the committee chair’s responsibility to read all submitted questions for possible overlap and/or incongruity with the agreed-upon reading list.
 If the committee chair is not available to do this, the task must be assigned to another member of the student’s committee or to the Graduate Chair.

 The second component of the comprehensive exams is an oral exam, at which the student will be given the opportunity to clarify, amplify, explain and/or defend answers to the written component.
 The student will receive copies of their written answers prior to the oral exam.
 The oral examination is expected to be held not less than one week and no more than two weeks after the written examination.
 All members of the committee must be present at the examination.
 Two hours are to be allotted for this exercise.